DeeMich/ActiveDirectory/README.md

 <img src="https://i.imgur.com/JzAnJCO.png" height="80%" width="80%" alt="createaccounts"/>
 </p>
 <p>
 Lastly Powershell ISE was ran as an administrator in order to run a script that created 1000 accounts.
 These were observed in Active Directory User and Computers and tested on by logging into Cilent-1 with one of the new accounts.
+I came across an error that denied the account access as an admin.
+This required me to go to that account into properties and under Members Of, add  add the Domain Admin group.
 </p>
 <br />